Jungle Lodge Hotel Tikal is one of three hotels located inside Tikal National Park.

 Despite their location in the middle of the jungle, they take credit cards for payment, as well as the Guatemalan quetzal and US dollars.

-Wifi is always on: Wi-Fi is runs 24 hours a day and it is password protected; however, t’s available only in the lobby and the restaurant area – not into the rooms.
+Wi-Fi runs 24 hours a day; however, it’s available only in the lobby and the restaurant area – not in the rooms.

 Parque Nacional Tikal, Petén

 +502 2477 0570